 If enough of the tooth has been damaged, or removed as a result of the treatment, a crown may be required.

 Does Root Canal Therapy Hurt?

-For most patients, root canal therapy is one of the most feared procedures in all of dentistry; however, at the dentists by asserting that most modern root canal treatment techniques, it is mostly painless.
+For most patients, root canal therapy is one of the most feared procedures in all of dentistry; however, at the Dentists by using the most modern root canal treatment techniques, it is mostly painless.

-The dentists also possess newer technologies that allow more efficient, scientific measurements to be taken of the dimensions of the root canal that must be filled.
-Using electronic root tip gauges (similar to the depth gauges on your fishing boat!) we can accurately measure the length of the roots of your teeth to clean them fully.
+The Dentists also possess newer technologies that allow more efficient, scientific measurements to be taken of the dimensions of the root canal that must be filled.
+Using electronic root tip gauges (similar to the depth gauges on a fishing boat) we can accurately measure the length of the roots of your teeth to clean them fully.
 Using digital radiography we can instantly assess the procedure for accuracy.
 The Biolase dental laser is also used to clean (disinfect) the canal.
-This gives superior cleaning control than the traditional-flushing out the canal with a syringe of antiseptic.
+This gives superior cleaning control to the traditional-flushing out the canal with a syringe of antiseptic.
 Studies have shown using lasers to be 10 times more effective.
-In fact it is so good that most root canal treatment at the dentists can be carried out in 1 appointment! (as opposed to 2-3 appointments).
+In fact it is so good that most root canal treatment at the Dentists can be carried out in 1 appointment (as opposed to 2-3 appointments).

-Of course always the strongest local anaesthetic is used.
+Of course, always the strongest local anesthetic is used.

 Does The Treatment Fail?